pytorch/workshops/CS7643/readme.md

 ## Module 1: Introduction to Neural Networks

+TODO: Add summary of course objectives

+TODO: Links to materials

 1. [PyTorch Cheat Sheet](https://pytorch.org/tutorials/beginner/ptcheat.html#pytorch-cheat-sheet) - A handy reference for many of the commonly used PyTorch APIs
 2.